gurvindersingh/mlapp/README.md

 ### Virtualenv

 Run the following commands to set things up.
-You will need to have python 3.6 or above.
+You will need to have python 3.6 or above and `git-lfs` package installed.

 ```bash
 git clone --depth 1 https://github.com/gurvindersingh/mlapp.git